 Guangdong is China’s southernmost mainland province.
-At approximately 197,000 km2, Guangdong is about 15,000 km2 making it slightly larger than Cambodia.
+At approximately 197,000 km2, Guangdong is about 16,000 km2 larger than Cambodia.
 Guangdong has one of the longest coastlines of any province, and is linked to the two special administrative regions of Hong Kong and Macau.
 It is also bounded by the Guangxi Zhuang Autonomous Region to the west and by the provinces of Hunan and Jiangxi to the north and Fujian to the northeast.
 In the past, Guangdong and Guangxi were governed as one entity.
-Guangdong was first ruled independently in 997 ce, and it became known as Guangdong ‘expanse east’ as separate from Guangxi ‘expanse west’.
+Guangdong was first ruled independently in 997 CE, and it became known as Guangdong ‘expanse east’ as separate from Guangxi ‘expanse west’.
 Guangdong’s capital Guangzhou has been historically referred to in the West as Canton, from ‘Cantão’, the Portuguese transliteration of Guangdong.
 The predominant dialect of the region is still commonly referred to as Cantonese in English.

 From 581 CE onward, Han migration into Guangdong began slowly to pick up pace as growing international trade created more economic opportunity.
 By the Tang Dynasty (618-907 CE), Arab merchants frequently docked at its shores and Guangdong had a sizeable trade with the Middle East and Southeast Asia.
 The southward movement of the Han into Guangdong increased pace from 1126 CE when the northern Song Dynasty was overrun by a coalition of nomadic tribes from the Mongolian steppes.
-Another major Han migration into Guangdong occurred a century and a half later when China was entirely conquered by the Mongols during the Yuan Dynasty (1279-1368).
+Another major Han migration into Guangdong occurred a century and a half later when China was entirely conquered by the Mongols during the Yuan Dynasty (1279-1368 CE).
 As more Han migrants arrived, the other ethnic populations were largely assimilated into Han Chinese culture or were displaced to the northwest.
-By the 16th century, Guangdong’s population had grown so rapidly that its first residents began to emigrate out of the province, first to Guangxi, Sichuan, and Taiwan and then in the mid-19th century to Southeast Asia and North America.
+By the 16th century, Guangdong’s population had grown so rapidly that its first residents began to emigrate out of the province, first to Guangxi, Sichuan, and Taiwan, and then in the mid-19th century to Southeast Asia and North America.
 The province is still a major source of Chinese emigrants abroad which has returned to it both overseas earnings and new ideas.

-In 1557 the Portuguese arrived on Guangdong’s shores beginning Western trade with China; western merchants were soon followed in 1582 by missionary Jesuits who made their home in Zhaoqing, west of Guangzhou.
+In 1557 the Portuguese arrived on Guangdong’s shores beginning Western trade with China.
+Western merchants were soon followed in 1582 by missionary Jesuits who made their home in Zhaoqing, west of Guangzhou.
 The British and the British East India Company began plying Guangdong’s waters by the 17th century.
 By 1757, an imperial Chinese edict restricted all Chinese foreign trade to Guangdong’s Shamiam Island.
 By 1773, the British began selling opium to the Chinese in order to reverse its trade deficit.
 Opium addiction spread rapidly.
 China’s effort to stop the opium trade eventually led to the Opium Wars, beginning a period of foreign incursion in China.
-In addition to Macau, which had become a Portuguese colony, Hong Kong was given to the British, and Kwang-Chou-Wan (Guangzhou Wan) ceded to the French.
+In addition to Macau which had become a Portuguese colony, Hong Kong was given to the British, and Kwang-Chou-Wan (Guangzhou Wan) was ceded to the French.

 After suffering greatly during the Cultural Revolution, Guangdong’s fortunes began again to rise after Deng Xiaoping’s open door 1978 policy established the first special economic zones in the Guangdong’s cities of Shenzhen, Zhuhai and Shantou, bringing capitalism into Communist China for the first time.
 When China’s economic reforms appeared to be threatened by internal opposition, Deng chose to tour the province in his famous ‘Southern Tour’ of 1992 to reaffirm his commitment to the process.
 Guangdong has remained at the forefront of China’s reform and opening up and is now a leading export center with the highest GDP of all China’s provinces.